Gravitate-Health/audit-component/README.md

 # srv-own-log.log.1.logsig

 # Verify log signature
+logksi verify -d -- /var/log-ksi/srv-own-log.log.1

+# When repeating the process and rotating once more verification should be done as follows:
 logksi verify -d -- /var/log-ksi/srv-own-log.log.2 /var/log-ksi/srv-own-log.log.1

-# When repeating the process and rotating once more verification should be done
-# as follows:

 ```

 Accessing logging service from the cluster: